mirandalu2020/react-native-project1/README.md

 # Kitty Meow App

-The Kitty Meow App is a simple React Native application that allows users to press a button and listen to the delightful sound of a kitty meowing.
+The Kitty Meow App is a simple mobile application built with React Native and Expo.
+That app allows users to press a button and listen to the delightful sound of a kitty meowing and see randomized kitty images.
 It's a fun and lighthearted app that brings a touch of joy to your day.

 ## Features